Back to all posts

 Myofascial release is another sophisticated technique that addresses the body’s connective tissue, or fascia.
 This web-like tissue wraps around every muscle and organ.
 When it becomes tight, it can restrict movement and cause discomfort.
 Myofascial release uses gentle, sustained pressure to slowly stretch and soften the fascia, restoring mobility and easing pain.

-How We Manage Pressure and Communicate During Your Session
+How to Communicate About Pressure During Your Session

 The phrase “deep tissue” can sometimes sound intimidating, but it should never mean “painful.”
 The goal is to work with your body, not against it.
 A key part of any of our massage services is open communication.
 Your therapist will check in with you about the pressure level to ensure it’s therapeutic without being unbearable.